This post may contain affiliate links. Read our disclaimer.

 for the strawberry jello:

 - Add water, frozen strawberries, sugar, and lemon juice to a large saucepan and bring to a boil.
 Reduce heat to a simmer and simmer for 10 minutes, using a wooden spoon to break down the strawberries.
+While the strawberries are simmering, remove the cool whip from the freezer so it can sit at room temperature for 10-15 minutes.

 for the cheesecake layer: